TheEliForbes/cronus-monitoring/scripts/README.md

 `./copyTickScripts.sh`

-This will copy the various TICKscripts from their folder in the Kapacitor chart, into the pod.
+Copy the various TICKscripts from their folder in the Kapacitor chart, into the pod.

 ### defineTickTasks.sh

 `./defineTickTasks.sh`

-This is 'used' in tandem with `copyTickScripts.sh`, but the script generally fails.
+This is 'used' in tandem with `copyTickScripts.sh`, but the script may fail.
 Manually running the commands within works though(?).

 ### tailKapacitorLogs.sh